cedar-policy/rfcs/text/0055-remove-unspecified.md

 And schemas will no longer support missing `appliesTo` fields.
 Omitting a field will result in a parse error.

-This will force users to create their own “unspecified” entity type(s) per application.
+This will force users to create their own “unspecified” entity type(s) per application, like how we do for the [TinyTodo application](https://github.com/cedar-policy/cedar-examples/tree/release/3.0.x/tinytodo).
-This is the approach used in the [TinyTodo application](https://github.com/cedar-policy/cedar-examples/tree/release/3.0.x/tinytodo): we made a special `Application::“TinyTodo”` entity to act as the resource for the “CreateList” and “GetLists” actions.
-Services that build on top of Cedar (e.g., [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/)) can still maintain their current API (supporting optional fields in the request) by manually adding a special "unspecified" entity type, as described in Alternative A.
+Services that build on top of Cedar (e.g., [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/)) can still maintain their current API (supporting optional fields in the request) by manually adding a catch-all "unspecified" entity type, as described in Alternative A.

 _Note:_ this approach will benefit from [RFC53 (Enumerated Entity Types)](https://github.com/cedar-policy/rfcs/pull/53), if accepted.
 That RFC would allow users to fix the instances for a particular entity type (e.g., it would allow specifying that only `Application::"TinyTodo"` is valid, and no other `Application::"eid"`).